KIHR: KIHR today

 In February 2007, Columbia Gorge Broadcasters, Inc., reached an agreement to sell this station to Bicoastal Columbia River, LLC, as part of a 5-station deal valued at $2.78 million.
 The deal was approved by the FCC on September 13, 2007, and the transaction was consummated on December 1, 2007.
 At the time of the sale, KIHR broadcast a country music format.

 As part of an internal corporate reorganization, Bicoastal Columbia River, LLC, applied to the FCC in to transfer the broadcast license for this station to Bicoastal Media Licenses IV, LLC.
 The deal was approved by the FCC on October 29, 2007, and this transaction was also consummated on December 1, 2007.
 In July 2010 KIHR begin broadcasting on the FM dial at 98.3.
 This was due to a change at the FCC to allow AM stations to rebroadcast on FM translators.
 KIHR still broadcasts on AM 1340.
-In August 2013 KIHR along with sister stations KCGB, KACI AM, KACI FM and KMSW began streaming their broadcasts on the internet along with smart devices such as the Amazon Echo Dot.
+In August 2013 KIHR along with sister stations KCGB, KTDS, KACI FM and KMSW began streaming their broadcasts on the internet along with smart devices such as the Amazon Echo Dot.